Remember the old T-Mobile network, when the plans were complicated and your iPhone wouldn't even work on the T-Mobile LTE network?

 With these plans, you'll also be able to stream as much music as you'd like with Music Unlimited.

-What is also added to the individual monthly plan category are the Simple Choice Prepaid plans (which are tricky to find).
+More options in the individual monthly plan category include Simple Choice Prepaid plans (which are tricky to find).
 These plans come complete with Music Freedom and the Binge On service, which allows you to stream music and video without using your data.
 However, these features are only available with the 6GB plans and up.

 There are three types of plans to choose from, ranging from 2GB of 4G LTE Data to 10GB of 4G LTE Data.
 You can also add Stateside International Talk to these plans.